Our Talk With Meir Statman

 In my most recent paper, I say this:

-Banner-minded investors want to do well but expect to earn market returns, if not higher.
+Banner-minded managers want to do well but expect to earn market returns, if not higher.
 They might want to stay true to their values, but they are unwilling to sacrifice any portion of their utilitarian returns for these benefits.
 More importantly, they do no good, doing nothing to enhance the utilitarian, expressive, and emotional benefits of others.

-ESG investors who invest in housing for the homeless, are plow-minded ESG investors.
+ESG managers who invest in housing for the homeless, are plow-minded ESG investors.
 They want to do good and are willing to accept lower than market returns.
-Plow-minded ESG investors want the expressive and emotional benefits of staying true to their values and are willing to sacrifice portions of their utilitarian returns for these benefits.
+Plow-minded ESG managers want the expressive and emotional benefits of staying true to their values and are willing to sacrifice portions of their utilitarian returns for these benefits.
 More importantly, they do much good, enhancing the utilitarian, expressive, and emotional benefits of others.

 That transition expanded the ESG movement by adding investors but degraded it from doing good to doing well.

-It is time for the movement to regain its way, transitioning back from doing well to doing good, from banner-minded and pseudo-ESG investors to plow-minded investors, and from wants for utilitarian returns for oneself to wants for utilitarian, expressive, and emotional benefits for others.
+It is time for the movement to regain its way, transitioning back from doing well to doing good, from banner-minded and pseudo-ESG managers to plow-minded investors, and from wants for utilitarian returns for oneself to wants for utilitarian, expressive, and emotional benefits for others.

 Thank you for the opportunity to speak with you.